shoprunback/documentation/source/includes/php/elements/_customer.md

 $customer->phone = '0612345789';

 // Mandatory nested elements
-// The Address must then be filled with the required parameters.
+// The mandatory nested elements must be filled with the required parameters.

 // Please read the doc showing how to correctly create an Address.
 $customer->address = new \Shoprunback\Elements\Address();